arrow arrow

 bullet Noted events in his life were:

-Diego Torres was married three times and had 18 total legitimate children.
+Diego Torres was married three times and had at least 18 total legitimate children.

 Family 1: Maria Rosa Varela Jaramillo b: 1692